 Acting DA Singas said that at approximately 3 a.m. on September 3, 2011, a fight between two groups of men was occurring outside the Seduccion night club in Hempstead when Gibson happened to drive by and see friends of his involved in the scene.
 Gibson pulled over approximately a block away, walked to the scene with a gun raised at the group, and shot a 23-year-old man once in the neck.

 Gibson fled the scene immediately, and fled Nassau County.

 Gibson’s victim was pronounced dead almost immediately at Winthrop-University Hospital.
-Gibson was tracked down by the Nassau County Police Department Homicide Squad and arrested by New York State parole officers in North Carolina in December of 2011.
+Gibson was tracked down and arrested by New York State parole officers in North Carolina in December of 2011.